rackerlabs/support-how-to/content/rackspace-email/manage-email-administrators-with-the-cloud-office-control-panel.md

 through the Cloud Office Control Panel.

 **Note:** Managed and Dedicated customers access contacts and permissions via the MyRackspace Portal.
-Reference this link on [adding or editing users](/how-to/viewing-and-editing-user-information-for-your-account/) in the MyRackspace Portal.
+For more information, see [adding or editing users](/how-to/viewing-and-editing-user-information-for-your-account/) in the MyRackspace Portal.

 ### Add an administrator